camcookie876/DEBUG-LEGENDS/README.md

 ---

+**Dedication**
+This project is lovingly created for the students, staff, and community of **Bow Memorial School**, New Hampshire, USA.

+---

 ## 🛠 About the Dev
 Developed by **Camden Cooke** — combining engineering precision with epic storytelling to create a learning‑through‑adventure experience.